When is it good to aerate lawns

 Aerating lawns is a fundamental practice that helps reduce soil compaction.
 Over time, the soil beneath the grass can become compacted, making it difficult for air, water, and nutrients to penetrate the root zone.
 Compacted soil can lead to poor drainage, inadequate root development, and an unhealthy lawn.

-See also What can you use to aerate your lawn
+See also How hard is it to aerate your lawn

 By aerating your lawn, you create small holes in the soil, which allow air, water, and nutrients to reach the roots more easily.
 This helps break up compacted soil, loosening it and improving its structure.
 As a result, the grass roots can grow deeper and spread more efficiently, leading to a healthier and more resilient lawn.